ognenkostov-hub/cybersecurity-labs/nmap-detection/README.md

 ## Active Response

-* Wazuh active response was configured to automatically block the attacker IP after detecting suspicious scanning activity.
+* Wazuh active response was successfully triggered after detecting Nmap scanning activity.
+- Multiple alerts generated from Suricata were correlated in Wazuh
+- The attacker IP (192.168.1.198) was automatically blocked
-- Triggered firewall drop action on the target machine
+- Firewall-drop action was executed on the target system
-- Blocked further communication from the attacker
-- Demonstrated automated threat mitigation (IDS → IPS behavior)
+- Logs confirmed repeated “Host Blocked by firewall-drop Active Response” events

 ---

 ## Alerts Observed